 Other than with cryptocurrencies there is no reward for the leader.
 It is just part of running the software.
 So there will be no energy-burning competition like in cryptocurrencies.
 Every node simply can use its CPU – as long as it is a new model and, maybe, from Intel – to participate in the leader selection for no costs.
 What is mining in Bitcoin, is simply a non-intrusive part of the software in Sawtooth Lake.

 Another innovation of Sawtooth Lake is the building and propagation of transactions.
 A client builds transactions and submits it to the validators.
-This wrap the transactions they get inside of a batch and commit them to the state altogether.
+This wrap the transactions they get inside of a batch and commits them to the state altogether.
 This is a similar, but not identical process as when cryptocurrency miners wrap transactions to a block.
-With this batching Sawtooth solves the problem of securely validating transactions which depend on each other.
+With this batching Sawtooth solves the problem of securely validating transactions that depend on each other.

 To date, Sawtooth is tested in several applications.
 It is tested to record the journey of seafood from the ocean to the table, using IoT sensors, and track ownership, possession, and parameters through the whole supply chain, from the fisherman to the supermarket.
 The buyer can access a complete and trustless record of the whole live chain of the seafood.
 This use case in supply chain and product history is increasingly discussed for Blockchains.